lucacrippa88/watson-assistant-php/README.md

 ## How to improve

-Improve the Chatbot with MySQL writing, create push notification, sending emails support.
+Improve the Chatbot with MySQL writing, create push notification, sending emails to support.

+Write to MySQL database:
+Send push notification: to be updated.
+Send emails: to be updated.